icodealot/noaa/README.md

 go test -tags=examples -v
 ```

+**Note**: if you get failures with HTTP error codes you might want to  wait a
+bit and try again.
+This can sometimes happen and may be no fault of your own
+(welcome to the "cloud").
+In a real world application you would implement some
+kind of mechanism to deal with transient HTTP response errors. (retry with
+delay and backoff strategy, circuit breakers, etc.)

 A specific example can be run using:

 ```
 go test -tags=examples -run ^ExampleGetChicagoForecast$ -v
 ```

-Here is an example of using the `github.com/icodealot/noaa` module to get forecasted temperatures by day.
+Here is an example of using the `github.com/icodealot/noaa` module to get
+forecasted temperatures by day.

 ```go
 package main